 “A rupture of this type of aneurysm is usually fatal,” says Katoski’s vascular surgeon, Jeffrey Wang, M.D.
 “Here, the aneurysm started in his chest area and extended into the abdomen.
 When it ruptured it resulted in massive bleeding and he needed immediate surgery.”

-Dr. Wang and his partner, vascular surgeon Robert Fox, M.D., performed Shady Grove Adventist Hospital’s first minimally invasive repair of a ruptured TAAA, a groundbreaking and complex procedure.
+Dr. Wang and his partner, vascular surgeon Robert Fox, M.D., performed Adventist HealthCare Shady Grove Medical Center’s first minimally invasive repair of a ruptured TAAA, a groundbreaking and complex procedure.

 “With endovascular surgery, we prevented a large incision,” Dr. Wang says.
 “We were able to use the latest technology to preserve blood flow to the intestines, kidneys, spleen and liver while fixing the aneurysm.”